Uniform number (Major League Baseball): Numbering conventions

 Players in the modern game have been moving away from traditional numbering conventions.
 Number choices are increasingly varied.
-Paul Lukas noted that the increasing use of higher numbers in baseball could be traced to the iconic status of certain high numbers in hockey, most notably Wayne Gretzky's 99 and Mario Lemieux's 66.
+Sportswriter Paul Lukas noted that the increasing use of higher numbers in baseball could be traced to the iconic status of certain high numbers in hockey, most notably Wayne Gretzky's 99 and Mario Lemieux's 66.
 As of August 2019, nearly four times as many players had worn 99 in the 21st century (15) than in all of the 20th century (4), and nearly as many players had worn 0 in the 21st century (10) as in the 20th (11).
 Every two-digit number has been worn during a regular-season MLB game, with number 89 the last to be used—it was first worn during 2020, by Miguel Yajure of the Yankees.
 In 2024, every jersey number between 00 and 99 (aside from Jackie Robinson's retired 42) was used during the season for the first time.